JacobBlomgren/twitter-clone/api/tweets.md

 ## Paramaters

-_content_ the content of the tweet (required).
+_content: string_ — the content of the tweet (required).

-_reply_to_ the tweet id that the tweet potentially is a reply to.
+_reply_to: ?string_ the tweet id that the tweet potentially is a reply to.
 Non-existent ids will simply be ignored.

 ## Response